Fast Acting Mosquito Bite Remedy (That’s Probably Already in Your Kitchen)Updated: May 10, 2018 Green Living, Natural Remedies

-Besides being a busy Mom of four, Kelli is also an Adoption Specialist and blogs about the adoption process, so with her international connections, she was able to consult with her Chinese friends about Sarah’s problem with mosquito bites.
+Besides being a busy Mom of four, Kelli is also an Adoption Specialist, so with her international connections, she was able to consult with her Chinese friends about Sarah’s problem with mosquito bites.

 I asked Kelli to let me know if the banana peel remedy worked the next time Sarah was bitten, and within a few days, Kelli reported back that the banana peel worked!
 The picture to the right shows Kelli applying the inside of a banana peel to Sarah’s bite.
 The peel is folded over backwards which is why the inside of the peel is also facing the camera.

 The banana peel not only worked, it worked FAST!

 Here is Kelli’s email to me about her experience with this mosquito bite remedy: